camunda-community-hub/micronaut-camunda-external-client/README.md

 This open source project allows you to easily integrate [Camunda](https://camunda.com/products/bpmn-engine) 's [External Task Clients](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) into [Micronaut](https://micronaut.io) projects.

 Micronaut is known for its efficient use of resources.
 With this integration you can easily implement an external client which to process external tasks.
-If you use GraalVM you have startup times of about 20 to 30ms!
+If you use GraalVM you have startup times of about 35ms!

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency in your Micronaut project!